georgegu1997/georgegu1997.github.io/_pages/about.md

 During my Ph.D., I have done an internship at [Torc Robotics](https://torc.ai) on generative models for data-driven simulation, working closely with [Roger Girgis](https://www.linkedin.com/in/roger-girgis-a46b959b/?originalSubdomain=ca) and [Felix Heide](https://www.cs.princeton.edu/~fheide/).

 Prior to this, I obtained an Master's in Computer Science from the University of Waterloo, where I worked with Prof. [Krzysztof Czarnecki](https://uwaterloo.ca/electrical-computer-engineering/profile/k2czarne) on joint motion prediction for autonomous vehicles.
-I received my Bachelor's degree from the University of Victoria, where I worked with Prof. [George Tzanetakis](http://webhome.csc.uvic.ca/~gtzan/index.html) on machine learning for music.
+I received my Bachelor's degree in Computer Science and Mathematics from the University of Victoria, where I worked with Prof. [George Tzanetakis](http://webhome.csc.uvic.ca/~gtzan/index.html) on machine learning for music.

 In my free time, you can find me playing basketball, piano, or walking around Montréal to find new vegan/vegetarian places to eat.